Vegan' corned beef' tempeh hash is a delicious meal of crispy potatoes mixed with fried or sautéed perfectly seasoned cabbage and tempeh.

 Equipment

-- Baking tray with sheet of greaseproof paper to line
+- Baking tray lined with parchment [baking] paper

 Ingredients